 "When I first started in my current role, I was replacing a very beloved manager who had retired.
-The team that I was given was not happy about the change and they initially set out to give me a hard time.
+The team that I inherited was not happy about the change, and they initially set out to give me a hard time.
 I addressed it within the first week, acknowledging that I had big shoes to fill.
 I believe that the team respected this honest approach and slowly everyone came around once they realized that I had their best interest in mind."